palinkasnorbert/startdataengineering.com-join-fact-scd2/readme.md

 Assume in our e-commerce applications database that we have a user table to store user attributes.

 ## Setup for MS SQL
+Let’s create a simple `user_dim` table and an `items_purchased` fact table in our data warehouse.

 [db_samples.sql](db_samples.sql)
+Let’s create a simple `user_dim` table and an `items_purchased` fact table in our data warehouse.

+## Joining fact and SCD2 tables
+Let’s say our data analysts wants to answer questions like

+* I want to see the distribution of our high spending users by month, year and zip code(at time of purchase)
+* I want to see the high spending users first name, last name, zip code along with how long they lived at each zip code(duration_of_stay).
+If they are currently living at a zip code then the duration_of_stay should be Null.

+**High spending** user is defined as any user who has spent at least 1000$ on our website.

+We can write a query to answer question 1, as shown here: